-I’m a professional travel photographer, and I also run an online travel photography course, and one of the most popular questions I’m asked by readers and students is what the best travel camera is.
+I’m a professional travel photographer, and one of the most popular questions I’m asked by readers and students is what the best travel camera is.

-With that in mind, I wanted to put together a definitive (and regularly updated) guide to what the best travel camera is, which will cover everything you need to know to help you choose the best camera for travel, based on your needs and budget.
+With that in mind, I wanted to put together a definitive (and regularly updated) guide to the best travel camera.
+This guide covers everything you need to know to help you choose the best camera for travel, based on your needs and budget.

-I’m going to cover my top picks for the best smartphone camera for travel, best compact camera for travel, best mirrorless camera for travel, and best DSLR camera for travel photography.
+I’m going to cover my top picks for the best smartphone camera for travel, best compact camera for travel, best mirrorless camera for travel, best action camera for travel, and best DSLR camera for travel photography.

 These travel camera picks will suit a wide range of budgets, needs, and expertise levels.
 Our picks are ordered in approximate order of budget, from lower budget models through to higher end models.